-With an Apple Store designer on board, Juno raises $20M to build apartments more sustainably – TechCrunch
+With an Apple Store designer as a co-founder, Juno raises $20M to build apartments more sustainably – TechCrunch

-Juno, a proptech startup which aims to build more sustainable and affordable apartment buildings, has raised $20 million in a Series A funding round.
+Juno, a proptech startup that aims to build more sustainable and affordable apartment buildings, has raised $20 million in a Series A funding round.

 Comcast Ventures, Khosla Ventures and Real Estate Technology (RET) Ventures co-led the financing, which brings the company’s total raised to $32 million since its 2019 inception.
 JLL Spark, Vertex Ventures, Anim, K50, Foundamental and Green D Alumni Ventures also participated in the Series A investment.